 For three years, from 2015 to 2017, the Cambridge Ringette Turbos had a remarkable run, winning three consecutive national championships.

-During those three years about a dozen players carried over from year to year and formed the nucleus of those championship teams.
+During those three years a dozen players carried over from year to year and formed the nucleus of those championship teams.

 They got plenty of motivation from that bitter loss.
 The game had been tied 4-4 with less than four minutes remaining when the underdog Ottawa squad scored the go-ahead goal and added two more empty-netters to claim their first NRL title.